larry-k88/PY101/study_guides/study_guide.md

           list1.insert(1, 6)
           --> list 1 is now: [5, 6, 7, 8] i.e. inserts before position 1

-  + `list.pop(i)` - removes and returns element at position i, or the last element if left blank (IndexError if out of range)
+  + `list.pop(i)` - removes and returns element at position i, or the last element if left blank (IndexError if out of range) - this doesn't return `None`, it returns the item that was removed
     + `list.remove()` - searches for the object and removes the first occurrence (ValueError if no such object)
     + `list.clear()` - empties the sequence (works with dicts)
   + `list.reverse()` - reverses the sequence (use when you don't need to preserve the original list order):